zahraa-sattar1/EEE3088F-Design/README.md

 - **PCB Size Constraint:** Maximum dimensions 82mm x 60mm.
 - **Shape Consideration:** The PCB must avoid interfering with motherboard drill holes.

----

-The success of this project relies on careful collaboration, efficient power management, and strict adherence to electrical and spatial constraints.
-Happy building!